Working hours

 The hours between a halftime and fulltime job are referred to as additional hours (mertid).

-Additional hours and overtime are regulated through the Local Term Agreement (below, only in Swedish).
+Additional hours and overtime are regulated in the Local Term Agreement (below, only in Swedish).

 Supplement for inconvenient working hours